nclsbayona/nclsbayona.github.io/content/post/tutorials/kubernetes-deployment/index.md

 ![Kubectl Get Nodes](images/image-06.png)

-Yep, I ommited some really cool details like **System extensions** (Talos' way of installing additional software on the nodes), **A/B upgrades**, **Partitions** and other cool stuff, but this is just a basic tutorial to get you started with Talos OS.
+Yep, I ommited some really cool details like **System extensions** (Talos' way of installing additional software on the nodes), **A/B upgrades**, **Partitions**, **Talos's way of running software** and other cool stuff, but this is just a basic tutorial to get you started with Talos OS.
 You can find more information about these topics in the [official Talos OS documentation](https://talos.dev/docs/).
 And also I would like to invite you to explore more about Talos OS and its features, as it has a lot to offer for running Kubernetes clusters efficiently and securely.

 Was this tutorial helpful?
 Do you have any questions or suggestions?
 Feel free to leave a comment.
 Happy clustering!